ngtrieuvi92/docker-php-composer/README.md

 # docker-php-composer
-php composer with custom UID
+php composer with custom UID to avoid permission issue when using Docker Volume